-1. Notwithstanding Article 27(f), the law that governs the property consequences of a registered partnership between the partners may not be invoked by a partner against a third party in a dispute between the third party and either or both of the partners unless the third party knew or, in the exercise of due diligence, should have known of that law.
+- 1. Notwithstanding Article 27 (f), the law that governs the matrimonial property regime between the spouses may not be invoked by a spouse against a third party in a dispute between the third party and either or both of the spouses unless the third party knew or, in the exercise of due diligence, should have known of that law. - 2.
+The third party is deemed to possess this knowledge, if - (a) the law that governs the matrimonial property regime is the law of - (i) the State whose law is applicable to the transaction between a spouse and the third party, - (ii) the State where the contracting spouse and the third party have their habitual residence, or, - (iii) in cases involving immoveable property, the State in which the property is situated, - or - (b) either spouse had complied with the applicable requirements for disclosure or registration of the matrimonial property regime specified by the law of: - (i) the State whose law is applicable to the transaction between a spouse and the third party, - (ii) the State where the contracting spouse and the third party have their habitual residence or - (iii) in cases involving immoveable property, the State in which the property is situated.

-- 2. The third party is deemed to possess this knowledge, if - (a) the law that governs the property consequences of the registered partnership is the law of - (i) the State whose law is applicable to the transaction between a partner and the third party, - (ii) the State where the contracting partner and the third party have their habitual residence or, - (iii) in cases involving immoveable property, the State in which the property is situated, - or - (b) either partner had complied with the applicable requirements for disclosure or registration of the property consequences of the registered partnership specified by the law of: - (i) the State whose law is applicable to the transaction between a partner and the third party - (ii) the State where the contracting partner and the third party have their habitual residence or, - (iii) in cases involving immoveable property, the State in which the property is situated - 3.
-Where the law that governs the property consequences of a registered partnership cannot be invoked by a partner against a third party by virtue of paragraph 1, the property consequences of the registered partnership in respect of the third party will be governed: - (a) by the law of the State whose law is applicable to the transaction between a partner and the third party; or - (b) in cases involving immoveable property or registered assets or rights, by the law of the State in which the property is situated or in which the assets or rights are registered
+- 3. Where the law that governs the matrimonial property regime between the spouses cannot be invoked by a spouse against a third party by virtue of paragraph 1, the effects of the matrimonial property regime in respect of the third party will be governed: - (a) by the law of the State whose law is applicable to the transaction between a spouse and the third party; or - (b) in cases involving immoveable property or registered assets or rights, by the law of the State in which the property is situated or in which the assets or rights are registered.